saschagottfried/FileUploadsInAspNetMvc/README.md

 ## What concepts are demonstrated?

 - use a single MVC view model to describe an entity including data provided by file uploads
+- provide separate models for domain modelling and presentation purposes
-- MVC model binding - controller uses complex type
+- MVC model binding - controller actions use complex type parameters
 - MVC model validation - model class uses data annotations